Kharacternyk/pacwall/README.rst

 ``pacwall`` changes your wallpaper to the dependency graph of installed by ``pacman`` packages.
-Each node is a package and each edge represents a dependency between two packages. ``pacwall`` highlights outdated packages and orphans.
-The highlighting is meaningful by default still customizable.
+Each node is a package and each edge represents a dependency between two packages. ``pacwall`` highlights outdated packages, orphans, and packages with `.pacnew files`_.
+The highlighting is customizable.

 ``pacwall`` is bundled with systemd units that provide functionality such as triggering wallpaper regeneration on package